Furkanprlk/RadioTelescope/README.md

 # RadioTelescope
 Radio telescopes are built in all shapes and sizes based on the kind of radio waves they pick up.
-However, every radio telescope has an antenna on a mount and at least one piece of receiver equipment to detect the signals.
+However, every radio telescope has an antenna mounted on and at least one piece of receiver equipment to detect the signals.

 ![Logo](https://github.com/Furkanprlk/RadioTelescope/blob/master/RadioTelescope/data/netracker.ico)